-B·I·C Ceiling Speakers make excellent surround and rear speakers.
+$B\!\cdot\!
+I\!\cdot\!
+C$ America Ceiling Speakers make excellent surround sound speakers.
 They can be mounted in any of the positions shown in Drawings 2 and 3, especially from the ceiling.

 OTHER ACOUSTIC CONSIDERATIONS

 For best fidelity, there are several other factors to keep in mind before you start actual installation.